Super Moist Lemon Loaf Cake

 • Baking Soda: The baking soda helps the lemon cake rise.

-• For the Cream Cheese Frosting: Use Vegan Cream Cheese, Softened Vegan Butter, and Powdered Sugar for the cheese cream frosting.
-You can simply whisk these ingredients together using a hand mixer for a perfect, fluffy frosting!
+• For the Cream Cheese Frosting: Use cream cheese, softened butter, and powdered sugar for the cheese cream frosting.
+Regular or vegan butter and cream cheese will work.
+You can simply whisk these ingredients together or use a hand mixer for a perfect, silky frosting!

 How To Make Vegan Lemon Loaf